Developing local communities with Project Prabhat

 Similarly, through the School Contact Programme for Nutrition, Nutrition Ambassadors (employee volunteers) hold awareness sessions in schools for children up to grade five to promote nutritious food habits.

-These combined efforts have improved health, hygiene and nutrition practices in local communities.
+These combined efforts have created awareness and improved health, hygiene and nutrition practices in local communities.

-Project Prabhat’s initiatives have directly benefited more than 2.9 million people spread across more than 30 locations in India.
+Project Prabhat’s initiatives have directly benefited more than 2.95 million people spread across 30 locations in India.